Brill-Noether loci

-In a recent paper \cite{AH} Asher and Haburcak study the question of inclusions of the different ${\mathcal M}^r_{g,d}$.
+Another interesting question are the possible inclusions of different ${\mathcal M}^r_{g,d}$ in each other.
 From a linear series, by adding a fixed point one can always create another linear series of higher degree and the same dimension.
 Similarly, by removing one point, one can create a linear series of both degree and dimension one less.
 Therefore, there are natural inclusions ${\mathcal M}^r_{g,d}\subseteq {\mathcal M}^r_{g,d+1}$, ${\mathcal M}^r_{g,d}\subseteq {\mathcal M}^{r-1}_{g,d-1}$.
 In particular, if one is interested on maximal Brill-Noether loci ${\mathcal M}^r_{g,d}$, it suffices to consider those for which $\rho(g,r,d)< 0$ and $\rho(g,r-1,d-1)\ge 0 , \rho(g,r,d+1)\ge 0$.
-Asher and Haburcak conjecture that when these conditions are satisfied and $g\ne 7, 8,9$, the loci ${\mathcal M}^r_{g,d}$ are maximal, that is, not contained on any other ${\mathcal M}^{r'}_{g,d'}$.
-They prove the conjecture for genus up to 19 and 22, 23.
-Our methods can be used to deal with particular cases of these inclusions (see Example \ref{exinclloci}) although we will not pursue this question any farther here.
+Auel and Haburcak conjectured that when these conditions are satisfied and $g\ne 7, 8,9$, the loci ${\mathcal M}^r_{g,d}$ are maximal, that is, not contained on any other ${\mathcal M}^{r'}_{g,d'}$.
+They prove the conjecture for genus up to 19 and 22, 23 in \cite{AH}.
+In a recent paper \cite{AHK}, the conjecture has been proved in all cases.
+Although we will not pursue this question here, our methods can be used to deal with particular cases of inclusions of Brill-Noether loci, not just for those expected to be maximal(see Example \ref{exinclloci}).
+Our degeneration technique is very different from the one employed in \cite{AH}, \cite{AHK} who instead rely on an analysis of line bundles on K3 surfaces.

+The author wants to thank Richard Haburcak and Nathan Pflueger for useful comments and suggestions.